 The spatial extent of diffuse impacts to communities can be challenging to infer from patchy measurements.
 Here we refer to 'community composition' as any multivariate measure of the abundance of organisms that make-up a community, including both species and higher taxonomic groupings.
 We will also refer to measurements made on counts of individuals, occurrences of a taxonomic group or per cent cover collectively as 'abundances'.
 The analysis of community change over physical gradients presents many technical challenges.
 In particular, there are often many species sampled across relatively few sites.
 Algorithms for the analysis of multivariate abundances help overcome this problem (e.g. Kruskal 1964; Anderson et al. 2011; Legendre & Legendre 2012).
-However, current methods are limited in that they are typically not based on models of abundances so, while they can be used to test for significant differences in community composition, they cannot predict abundances to unsampled sites (Warton et al. 2015).
+However, current methods are limited in that they are typically not based on models of abundances so, while they can be used to test for significant differences in community composition, they cannot predict abundances at unsampled sites (Warton et al. 2015).
 Prediction at unsampled sites is crucial for estimating the extent of a diffuse threat when measurements are patchy.

 Multivariate statistical models of abundances can directly model the effects of environmental covariates and thus enable prediction of community composition at unsampled sites (Warton et al. 2015).
 These new methods, termed 'joint modelling' build on generalised linear models to allow inclusion of multiple species and their interactions with each other and environmental covariates (Hui et al. 2015; Warton et al. 2015).
 Joint models can also be used to estimate uncertainty in species-environment relationships.
 Abundance models may commonly have increased power to detect change in abundances when compared to traditional ordination methods, making them useful for detecting the response of rare species to human disturbances.
 However, joint models are a relatively recent development (Warton et al. 2015), so their application to conservation issues has been limited to date.

 Here we sought to develop a new type of joint model that could estimate the areal footprint of diffuse threats, like pollution, on ecological communities.
 We developed a model that builds on recent methods for Bayesian ordination (Hui et al. 2015; Hui 2016).
 The new development is the inclusion of constrained latent variables that represent turn-over in the composition of the benthic community across a gradient of pollution impacts.
 Our model is a generalisation that allows for covariates to effect the latent variables, rather than directly affecting species abundances.
 The model could also be viewed as a type of Bayesian structural equation model (e.g. Joseph et al. 2016), or as a Bayesian analog to constrained factor analysis.
-By using distance from a source of pollution as the covariate the constrained latent variable can be interpreted as an unobservable gradient of community change.
+By using distance from a source of pollution as the covariate the constrained latent variable can be interpreted as an unobserved gradient of community change.
 The rate of change in the latent variable in response to the threat represents community turn-over and so is interpretable as a measure of beta-diversity (Anderson et al. 2011).